-The Cretan Mediterranean diet uses golden olive oil from the island’s plentiful olive groves along with lemon juice and a few choice herbs for added flavour.
-Lamb, chicken, pork are popular meats and, as Crete is an island, plenty of fresh fish is on the menu.
+Greek food is usually cooked using golden olive oil from the plentiful olive groves, along with lemon juice and a few aromatic herbs for added flavour.

 Mezede or Meze

-Saganaki – deep fried slices of cheese.
-Absolutely delicious, crisp on the outside and warm and chewy inside.
-Totally gorgeous – don’t judge me!
+Saganaki are deep-fried slices of cheese, and they are absolutely delicious.
+Crisp on the outside and warm and chewy inside, these gorgeous snacks are totally irresistible – don’t judge me!

-Tzatziki is made with creamy Greek yoghurt, grated cucumber and garlic with a dash of olive oil.
+Tzatziki is a mix of creamy Greek yoghurt, grated cucumber and garlic with a dash of olive oil.

-Tahini – Sesame seed dip with olive oil and lemon juice.
+Tahini is a creamy dip made from sesame seeds, olive oil and fresh lemon juice.

-Taramasalata is a pale pinkish coloured dip made from fish roe.
+Taramasalata is a pale pinkish-coloured dip made from fish roe.
+It’s delicious.

-All of these dips are just perfect for diving into with warm pitta bread or are delicious used as a sauce with meatballs.
+All of these dips are just perfect for diving into with warm pitta bread or when used as a sauce with meatballs.